reefland/ansible-k3s-argocd-renovate/README.md

 * Ansible will render all initial application manifest files and commit them to Git repository
 * **ArgoCD** will see remaining missing applications and deploy them as defined
 * **Renovate** will monitor deployed application manifests and provide update notifications via Pull Request process
+* **Let's Encrypt** configuration requires you to define your challenge credentials and list domains for certificate generation.
 * **Kube-vip** Load Balancer section will require you to specify a range of IP addresses available for use and a VIP address for the API Load Balancer

 ---